lscrd/AdventOfCode2018/README.md

 # AdventOfCode2018
-Nim solutions of Advent of Code 2018.
+Nim solutions to Advent of Code 2018.

 These are my solutions to Advent of Code 2018 problems.